euphort-wind/euphort-wind.github.io/content/authors/admin/_index.md

     url: https://www.gu.se/en/

 # Short bio (displayed in user profile at end of posts)
-bio: SE, ML, BI, EDM blah blah blah...
+bio: SE, ML, BI, EDM, etc...

 # Interests to show in About widget
 interests:
   - Software Architecture
   - Machine Learning
-  - Business Analysis
+  - Business Intelligence
   - Electronic Dance Music

 # Education to show in About widget